vackosar/vackosar.github.io/_posts/2018-09-23-Debounce-In-Bash-To-Fix-Lenovo-Touchpad-And-Trackpoint-Lost-Sync.md

 Learn more [about the foreach method above in this post](/software/Functional-Foreach-In-Bash).

 ## Update 2023
-This `sudo modprobe -r psmouse; sudo modprobe psmouse` was now useful also on [my P52](/electronics/Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530) to restart trackpoint and buttons.
-What a black from the past!
+This `sudo modprobe -r psmouse; sudo modprobe psmouse` turned out to be useful on [my P52 also](/electronics/Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530) to restart trackpoint and buttons.
+What a blast from the past!